 Formal claims of conformance by the organization responsible for an Actor shall be in the form of a published QIBA Conformance Statement.
 Vendors publishing a QIBA Conformance Statement shall provide a set of “Model-specific Parameters” describing how their product was configured to achieve conformance.
 Vendors shall also provide access or describe the characteristics of the test set used for conformance testing.

-As discussed in Section 3.2, a number of guidance documents are available that describe the appropriate tests to be performed upon delivery of a new scanner.
-The procedures in those documents should be followed consistently and the results compared to the passing criteria defined either by the test guidance or the manufacturer.

-4.2 Image QA/QC

-4.2.1 Assessment Procedure: Planar Uniformity
+4.1 Assessment Procedure: Planar Uniformity

+This procedure can be used by a vendor or an imaging site to assess the uniformity of images from an acquisition device detector.
+Planar Uniformity is assessed in terms of the integral uniformity and differential uniformity of pixel values when imaging a uniform source.
+Due to the expense of I-123, this assessment is performed less frequently than the System Uniformity assessment (See 4.1b).

-Planar Uniformity (without collimator): At least every quarter, detector response to I-123 should be assessed intrinsically following the guidelines of authoritative bodies such as IAEA, AAPM, NEMA, IPEM, IEC.
-A flood image can be produced by suspending a small point source above the uncollimated gamma camera at a distance of five times the diameter of the crystal.
-Image count densities of at least 10,000 counts per pixel should be acquired (about 30 million total counts for a 64x64 matrix).
+Additional guidelines for this procedure are available from authoritative bodies such as IAEA, AAPM, NEMA, IPEM, IEC.

+The assessor shall suspend a small point source of I-123 above the uncollimated gamma camera at a distance of five times the diameter of the crystal.
+The assessor shall acquire a flood image with count densities of at least 10,000 counts per pixel (about 30 million total counts for a 64x64 matrix).
 The image should be visually assessed for variations in count density, noting any areas that clearly stand out.
-In addition, quantitative measurements of uniformity indices (integral uniformity and differential uniformity) defined in the above-mentioned guidelines should be carried out.
+The assessor shall measure and record the integral uniformity and differential uniformity as defined in the above-mentioned guidelines.

-Values should be recorded and compared with those obtained at acceptance and the action levels established at the time of acceptance testing
+Values should be compared with those obtained at acceptance and the action levels established at the time of acceptance testing

+4.1b Assessment Procedure: System Uniformity

+This procedure can be used by a vendor or an imaging site to assess the uniformity of images from the combined system of a detector and a collimator in an acquisition device.
+System Uniformity is assessed in terms of the coefficient of variation, integral uniformity and differential uniformity of pixel values when imaging a uniform source.

+Additional guidelines for this procedure are available from the manufacturer and authoritative bodies such as IAEA, AAPM, NEMA, IPEM, IEC.

-System Uniformity (with collimator).
-Given that I-123 is an expensive product, the consistency of uniformity should be checked daily using either Tc-99m or Co-57 following the guidelines recommended by system manufacturers.
-For system uniformity measurements a flood source is placed in contact with the collimator face and 10 - 30 million total counts should be acquired.
+The assessor shall prepare a flood source using either Tc-99m or Co-57 following the guidelines recommended by system manufacturers.
+The assessor shall place the flood source in contact with the face of the collimator that will be used for I-123 imaging and acquire 10 - 30 million total counts.
 The image should be visually assessed for variations in count density.
-In addition, quantitative measurements of uniformity indices (such as coefficient of variation, integral uniformity and differential uniformity) should be carried out.
+The assessor shall measure and record the coefficient of variation, integral uniformity and differential uniformity as defined in the above-mentioned guidelines.

-Values should be recorded and compared with those obtained at acceptance and the action levels established at the time of acceptance testing.
+Values should be compared with those obtained at acceptance and the action levels established at the time of acceptance testing.

-4.2.2 Assessment Procedure: Planar Spatial Resolution
+4.2 Assessment Procedure: Planar Spatial Resolution

+This procedure can be used by a vendor or an imaging site to assess the planar spatial resolution of the acquisition device.
+Planar Spatial Resolution is assessed in terms of the Full-Width Half-Max (FWHM) of a line spread function.

-The requirement on spatial resolution can be assessed by following the NEMA guidelines for measuring system spatial resolution without scatter.
-This test requires a capillary tube with inside diameter < 1 mm and an active filled length of at least 120 mm to be filled with Tc-99m and imaged positioned 100mm from the face of the collimator in air and along the axis of measurement.
-Details of the measurement can be found in Performance Measures of Gamma Cameras NEMA NU 1-2012.
-The FWHM of the line spread function shall be measured as outlined in the NEMA document and compared with the requirements of Section 3.6 (FWHM < 8 mm).
+Additional guidelines for this procedure are available in NEMA NU 1-2012 for measuring system spatial resolution without scatter.

+The assessor shall fill a capillary tube with an inside diameter < 1 mm with Tc-99m to an active filled length of at least 120 mm.
+The assessor shall position the tube 100mm from the face of the collimator in air and along the axis of measurement.
+The assessor shall acquire an image, with the collimators routinely used for 123I ioflupane studies, and measure the FWHM of the line spread function as outlined in NEMA NU 1-2012.

-4.2.3 Assessment Procedure: Center of Rotation
+4.3 Assessment Procedure: Center of Rotation